The Daily Mail, Cage, and the Enemy Within

-Terrorism has always had a special ability to act as a catalyst for McCarthyist witchhunts, whether it was the ‘scoundrelly laws’ passed by the French governments of the 1890s in response to anarchist bombings and assassinations, or the emergency laws of the West German government during the Baader-Meinhof during the 1970s.
+Terrorist emergencies have often acted as a catalyst for McCarthyite witchhunts, whether it was the ‘scoundrelly laws’ passed by the French governments of the 1890s in response to anarchist bombings and assassinations, or the emergency laws passed by the West German government in response to the Baader-Meinhof Gang during the 1970s.

-Over the last fifteen years we have seen the same authoritarian drift in many countries, including our own, but it has become increasingly clear in the last few months that the Conservative government and its supporters in the media are determined to shut down any criticism of government foreign policy and Britain’s conduct in the ‘war on terror’, and that anybody who engages in such activity will be labelled a ‘terrorist sympathizer’ or a morally-depraved apologist for Islamic State and other jihadist groups.
+Over the last fifteen years we have seen the same authoritarian drift in many countries, including our own, and it has become increasingly clear in the last few months that the Conservative government and its supporters in the media are determined to shut down any criticism of government foreign policy and Britain’s conduct in the ‘war on terror’, and that anybody who engages in such activity will be labelled a ‘terrorist sympathizer’ or an apologist for Islamic State and other jihadist groups.

 The intensification of these tendencies were already clear last year; in the proposals to ban local councils from supporting campaigns such as BDS or campaigns against the arms trade; in the vilification of the Stop the War campaign, and the new year appears to be continuing in the same vein with the renewed attacks on the advocacy group Cage last week.

-It would be way too polite to say this observation lacks balance and nuance.
-More accurately, it is a collection of lies and distortions which is aimed to produce exactly the same kind of hatred it supposedly condemns.
-The Mail’s story was the result of a supposed ‘investigation’ into a series of talks given by Cage outreach director Moazzam Begg and other critics of the government’s Prevent programme, as part of the NUS’s Students Not Suspects tour last year.
+It would be polite to say this observation lacks balance and nuance.
+The Mail’s story was the result of an ‘investigation’ into talks given by Cage outreach director Moazzam Begg and other critics of the government’s Prevent programme, as part of the NUS’s Students Not Suspects tour last year.

-The Mail also quotes Begg telling students that ‘they are being treated in a similar way to Jews under the Nazis.’
-Begg does make this seemingly histrionic comparison, but he immediately qualifies it, adding ‘ Now nobody’s saying at all, in any way, that Britain is as bad as that.
-In fact, Britain is probably the best place to be a Muslim right now.’
+The Mail also quotes Begg telling students that “they are being treated in a similar way to Jews under the Nazis.”
+Begg does make this comparison, but he immediately qualifies it, adding ” Now nobody’s saying at all, in any way, that Britain is as bad as that.
+In fact, Britain is probably the best place to be a Muslim right now.”

-It would be interesting to know why one of these ‘hate-filled extremists warping young minds’ thinks that Britain is probably the best place to be a Muslim right now, yet still criticizes British government policy, but the Mail is not interested in exploring these seeming paradoxes.
+It would be interesting to know why one of these “hate-filled extremists warping young minds” thinks that Britain is probably the best place to be a Muslim right now, yet still criticizes British government policy, but the Mail is not interested in exploring these paradoxes.

-It is not at all clear how the clips compiled by the Mail are ‘damaging’.
+It’s not at all clear how the clips compiled by the Mail are ‘damaging’.
 Rather than spreading ‘hatred and intolerance.’
-Begg and his colleagues appear to be criticizing a counterterrorism strategy that has achieved very little of substance, and which has been criticized by many other people as divisive, incoherent and even counter-productive.
+Begg and his colleagues are criticizing a counterterrorism strategy that has been criticized by many other people as divisive, incoherent and counter-productive.

-Last year, for example, dozens of academics wrote an open letter criticizing the government’s proposals regarding the extension of Prevent to universities under its new counterterrorism bill.
+Last year, for example, dozens of academics wrote an open letter criticizing the government’s proposals to extend Prevent to universities under its new counterterrorism bill.
 No one accused them of spreading hatred and intolerance.
-Even the Mail admits in a sidebox that ‘ it is still unclear whether the policy [Prevent] is working, and it remains deeply controversial in the Muslim community’ and that ‘ questions are being asked about its effectiveness.’
+Even the Mail admits in a sidebox that ” it is still unclear whether the policy [Prevent] is working, and it remains deeply controversial in the Muslim community” and that ” questions are being asked about its effectiveness.”

 If such questions are being asked, why can’t Cage ask them?
-The Mail accueses Cage of ‘sabotaging efforts to fight campus extremism’.
-But few, if any of the British politicians who use these terms so freely have ever tried to define what these words actually mean without coming up with contorted and often meaningless tautologies.
+The Mail accuses Cage of “sabotaging efforts to fight campus extremism”.
+But few, if any of the British politicians who use these terms so freely have ever tried to define what they actually mean without coming up with contorted and often meaningless tautologies.